OCLC-Developer-Network/devconnect_2018_wikibase/README.md

 The Wikibase site is automatically configured with a username (Admin) and password (adminpass).
 Login to the Wikibase UI with those credentials.

 We want to create a "bot password" associated with the Admin account, for Pywikibot scripts to use.
-To do that, find the "Special pages" link on the left-hand side of the Wikibase screen, select that, and scroll down to its "Users and Rights" section, and select the link to "Create a bot password".
+To do that, find the "Special pages" link on the left-hand side of the Wikibase screen, select that, and scroll down to its "Users and Rights" section, and select the link to "Bot passwords".
+Enter the bot name "bot", and click "Create".
+Check the boxes for "High-volume editing", "Edit existing pages", and "Create, edit, and move pages", then click Create.

+You should see a new bot password, something like "bot@rer5mtkvfvhui36ata36ac7nrmfaclrn".
+Make a note of that, as you'll need it later when we configure Pywikibot.

 Install Pywikibot: